-If information on the SSO is gathered following completion of the final report in SSORS as well as any immediate resolution of the SSO, the entry in the SSORS database may be updated using the procedures detailed in Appendix B. Long-term resolution information will not be provided in SSORS.
+If information on the SSO is gathered following completion of the final report in SSORS as well as any immediate resolution of the SSO, the entry in the SSORS database may be updated (See Appendix B).
+Long-term resolution information will not be provided in SSORS.
 Unless follow up tracking and resolution is required in SOP 2.6 and 2.7, this concludes the SOP for an SSO.